bhamrick/precision_system/README.md

   only be made with either near-max values or 6/5+ distribution (minimum 5/5 hands would open 1♠️).
 * 2/1 responses are game forcing and natural
   * 1M-2m-2NT shows a balanced hand with no 4 card side suit.
-New suits from opener ask for help; bid 3NT if responder has a stop in that suit, otherwise a suited game.
+New suits from opener ask for help; bid 3NT if responder has a stop in that suit, otherwise continue naturally.
 * If responder is a passed hand, all responses are nonforcing.
 * 2♥️/2♠️ Invitational with 3+ card support
     * Opener generally passes or bids 4♥️/4♠️ directly.
 For borderline hands,